This is Day 78 of the Green in 365 series!

 If there are procedures to which you have consented that need to happen while you’re at the hospital, you can request that they be done in the room with you, while your baby is with you, so that your new baby never has to leave your side in it’s first few hours and days of life.
 If your baby is getting a shot, or the heel prick to complete the newborn lab test, the nurse can do that while you are nursing your babe to help comfort them and ease the pain.

 The hours after your new baby is born are so, so precious and yet can also often be overwhelming.
-Things can move quickly and sometimes without your understanding of what is happening to your new baby.
+Things can move quickly and sometimes without your implicit knowledge.
 If you are planning to give birth in a hospital it’s important for you to make sure you understand the hospital’s policies for newborns so that you can make the best informed decision regarding the care of your newborn baby.

-Did you refuse any standard procedures when your new baby was born?
+Did you avoid any standard procedures when your new baby was born?
 Did you meet resistance from the hospital staff or were they accommodating?

 Find all the Green in 365 posts.